team-mayes/team-site/index.md

   Welcome to the website for Team Mayes and Blue!
 We are a new group in the [Chemical Engineering Department](http://www.engin.umich.edu/che) at the [University of Michigan](https://www.umich.edu) (Go Blue!), officially opening in January 2017.
-Our focus will be discovering fundamental structure-function relationships that govern how proteins and sugars interact in application from renewable materials to human health.
+We focus on discovering fundamental structure-function relationships that govern how proteins and sugars interact in application from renewable materials to human health.